Appearance

 What if you want to automate restoring the most recent backup to a standby cluster for DR or test/dev purposes?

-Policy's frequency from On-Demand to the desired frequency (e.g. Hourly, Daily, etc.).
+Simply update the kasten-lab-import Policy's frequency from On-Demand to the desired frequency (e.g. Hourly, Daily, etc.).

 What if you need to make changes such as targeting an alternate StorageClass for restore or modifying the Route hostname?